 Improving infrastructure such as roads, transportation, and schools is essential to enhance tribal communities' access to education.
 Regular awareness programs highlighting the importance of education and government initiatives can encourage these communities to avail themselves of available benefits.
 Additionally, skill development programs and the creation of local employment opportunities can boost their economic status and reduce dropout rates.
 Involving local tribal leaders in the policymaking process is crucial to ensure that policies and schemes are targeted, effective, and tailored to the specific needs of these communities.

-Ethical Considerations:

-To protect the privacy of participants, all names used in this study are pseudonyms.
-Respondents were assured that their identities would remain confidential, and no personally identifiable information has been disclosed.

 References

 Deshpande, S. (2006).
 Exclusive inequalities: Merit, caste, and discrimination in Indian higher education today.
 Economic and Political Weekly.